-The tournament typically tips off in late March and runs for approximately two weeks.
-The entire community is invited to come out and enjoy the games and help support the benefiting charities.
+The tournament typically tips off after Lakota Spring Break and runs for approximately two weeks.
+The entire community is invited to come out, enjoy the games, and help support the benefiting charities.

 This Year's Tournament